kpace-usgs/GAMA-results/readme.md

 - wellIcons.js

 User Stories:
 - User selects "Public trends sites", "VOCs", and "Trihalomethanes".
-Because this.param is the last variable to be changed, this.importParam() is called.
-The paramLayer will be filtered by StudyType === public-supply (line 63 of getParamData.vue)
+Because changing this.param then changes this.trend, this.trend will be the final variable that is changed.
+The map div must avoid calling this.importParam when this.type === 0 or 4 and this.param.hasOwnProperty('trends') (line 94, mapDiv.vue).
+The layer is imported on line 81 of mapDiv.vue

 - User selects "VOCs", "Trihalomethanes", and "Public trends sites".
-Because this.type is the last variable to be changed, the paramLayer will be filtered by purpose === status and study-type == public-supply (line 66 of mapDiv.vue)
+This.type is the final variable to be changed on the menu, but changing it toggles a change in this.trend.
+The map div must avoid calling this.setLayerDefs on the constituent layer if this.type === 0 or 4 and this.param.hasOwnProperty('trends')

-- User selects "Public trends sites". this.wellsByType() is called. this.importTypeJson(0) gets all trends sites and is filtered by studyType = Public=supply
+- User selects "Public trends sites". this.wellsByType() is called. this.importTypeJson(0) gets all trends sites and is filtered by studyType = Public-supply

+Anytime a trend layer is available, the T0 layer is retrieved instead of the param layer.
+The T0 layer is only filtered by domestic or public, not by trend vs status.
+Monica can just populate each layer with only whichever results that view should show.